 The 2011-12 Budget suspends various activities of redevelopment agencies and prohibits the agencies from incurring indebtedness for a specified period.
 The 2011-12 Budget also dissolves redevelopment agencies and community development agencies, as of February 1, 2012, and designates successor agencies to wind down the affairs of the dissolved redevelopment agencies.
-At this time the District cannot predict what effect the dissolution of redevelopment agencies, see "DISTRICT FINANCIAL AND OPERATING INFORMATION - State Funding of Education; State Budget Process-Dissolution of Redevelopment Agencies" above.
+At this time the District cannot predict what effect the dissolution of redevelopment agencies will have on the District's property tax receipts.
+For more information on the dissolution of redevelopment agencies, see "DISTRICT FINANCIAL AND OPERATING INFORMATION - State Funding of Education; State Budget Process-Dissolution of Redevelopment Agencies" above.